chloeloveall/leap-year/README.md

 Test: "It returns a value of true when a year is evenly divisible by 4"
 Expect: (isLeapYear(2004)).toEqual(true);

+Test: "It returns a value of false when a year is evenly divisible by 100"
+Expect: (isLeapYear(1900)).toEqual(false);

 ## Known Bugs

 * _Any known issues_